 - Confirm you are using a realism-focused base model, not a stylized one.

-- Commit or back up the current prompt template before changing it.
+- Back up the current prompt template before changing it.

 Information to collect

-- Full prompt, negative prompt, model, version, seed.
+- Full prompt, negative prompt, model, version, seed, and (for SD-family) CFG/guidance value.

 - A 100x100 crop of the output’s skin / surface area.